sserdda-liamE/4MB-for-4chan/README.md

 3. Run the Install batch file(s) you want.
 4. Enjoy your right-click context menus on image files allowing you to automatically compress large images to 4MB, 6MB, and/or 8MB for posting.

-After you've installed it you can delete all the installation files.
+After installation you can delete all the installation files.